-The Office of Planning (OP) is currently developing a location strategy that will identify potential sites for commemorative works in the District of Columbia.
+More information is posted here: https://publicinput.com/commemorativeworks developing a location strategy that will identify potential sites for commemorative works in the District of Columbia.
 OP is coordinating with other government agencies and getting feedback on the plan from the Commemorative Works Committee.
 The location strategy will identify sites based on three types of places: